A complete data breakdown — traffic, conversions, and revenue

 Here’s what went into deciding the word count and the number of pages:

-We had a fixed monthly deliverable of 60,000 words
+- We had a fixed monthly deliverable of 60,000 words

-Our initial focus was on pillar pages with a huge search volume.
+- Our initial focus was on pillar pages with a huge search volume

-Our long-form content not only answered the search intent, but we packed it with strong opinions and brand positioning to indoctrinate readers.
+- Our long-form content not only answered the search intent, but we packed it with strong opinions and brand positioning to indoctrinate readers.

-As we progressed through the campaign, we targeted smaller opportunities requiring fewer words to reach our rankings targets.
+- As we progressed through the campaign, we targeted smaller opportunities requiring fewer words to reach our rankings targets

-Let’s dive into topics and prioritization.
+Now let’s dive into topics and prioritization framework.

 🔎 Search Intent and Topics

 When starting a new campaign, our team will survey the entire horizon of topical opportunities.
+We call this an Opportunity Analysis.

 Simply put, scope all topics you’d like to rank for as if you had zero budget constraints.